Compliance

 • Train AI on diverse credential formats (international medical schools, equivalency certifications)

-• Conduct bias audits specifically examining selection rates by national origin
+• Conduct bias audits specifically examining selection rates by national origin, per EEOC standards

 • Have credentialing staff manually review complex international backgrounds